Homeowners Insurance

 Harden Your Home for Premium Credits

 Insurers price risk.
-If you reduce the risk your home presents, your premium drops.
-It’s that straightforward — and the discounts for home improvements are more generous than most people realize.
+Reduce the risk your home presents and your premium drops.
+The discounts for home improvements are more generous than most people realize.

 The biggest single improvement you can make in storm-prone areas is upgrading your roof.
-An impact-resistant roof (Class 4 shingles or metal roofing) can earn discounts of 10–35% depending on your state and carrier.
-In Florida, Texas, and other hurricane-corridor states, a fortified roof is one of the most cost-effective investments you can make — the discount often pays back the extra cost within a few years.
+An impact-resistant roof, Class 4 shingles or metal roofing, can earn discounts of 10–35% depending on your state and carrier.
+In Florida, Texas, and other hurricane-corridor states, a fortified roof built to FEMA’s FORTIFIED building standards is one of the most cost-effective investments you can make.
+The discount often pays back the extra cost within a few years.

 Home inspector evaluating property condition which can qualify homeowners for insurance discounts